 Housing affordability and availability are barriers making it difficult for workers to relocate for job opportunities.
 The Department of Housing and Urban Development uses 30% of income as a guideline for housing affordability.
-Like the state, renters in Green Lake County are more likely than homeowners to allocate more than 30% of their income to housing.
+Like the state, renters in Waushara County are more likely than homeowners to allocate more than 30% of their income to housing.
 Early data shows that this issue is worsening, as home values and monthly rent increased at an accelerated rate between 2020 and 2022.
 Two ways to bring this share down would be to 1) provide more housing at a lower cost and 2) increase earnings.

-Lack of availability makes it difficult for individuals to find housing even if cost is not an issue.
+Lack of availability makes it difficult for individuals to find housing even if cost isn't an issue.
 Housing availability is difficult to quantify, but one way of looking at the issue is to view the age distribution of existing housing stock.
-More than half of Green Lake County's housing stock (51.4%) was built before 1970, which is 6.5 percentage points greater than the statewide rate of 44.9%.
-By contrast, less than half of the local housing stock was built since 1970.
-In particular, 12.5% of Green Lake County's housing was built after 2000 compared to 16.8% statewide.
+Overall, the age structure Waushara County's housing stock is mostly in line with the statewide distribution, but slightly younger on the margins.
+Just over 39% of local housing was built before 1970, which is 5.8 percentage points lower than the statewide rate of 44.9%.
+By contrast, the share of Waushara County housing built after 2000 (16.8%) was identical to the state.